3 Steps to Developing a Great Marketing Strategy for a small business.

 You might discover that there isn’t any laundry shop in your neighborhood.
 You can go ahead open one and solve this problem.

-Of course, most of the business decisions won’t be that easy and simple like the example above.
+Of course, most of the business decisions won’t be that easy and simple like the example given above.
 Ideally and professionally, you would have to dig deep into the demographics elements such as age, income, status, interest, values, religions, culture, region, life, and aspiration.

 You need to do this homework before you start a new business.
 The demographic analysis serves as the basis of a marketing strategy.